DUNE/LArWrapperExample/_sources/Intro.rst.txt

-LArWrapper Scripts to log data transfers
+LArWrapperExample Scripts to log data transfers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   and a suite of scripts :doc:`generated/Loginator`,  :doc:`generated/LArWrapper` :doc:`generated/DDInterface` that wrap LArSoft and log outputs.